asreview/paper-megameta-postprocessing-screeningresults/README.md

 to deduplicate the records in a very conservative way.
 It is assumed that it is better to miss duplicates within the data, than to falsely deduplicate records.

-Therefore deduplication within the `master_script_merging_after_asreview_part_3.R` is based on two different rounds of deduplication.
+Therefore deduplication within the `master_script_deduplication.R` is based on two different rounds of deduplication.
 The first round uses doi to identify duplicates.
 However, extra deduplication is necessary because deduplication only based on doi is not sufficient.
 Many doi's, even after crossref doi retrieval, are still missing.
 Or in some cases the doi's may be different for otherwise seemingly identical records.
 Therefore, an extra conservative round of deduplication is also applied to the data.
+This conservative strategy was devised with the help of @bmkramer.
+The code used a deduplication script by @terrymyc as inspiration.

 To be transparent, the latter deduplication round will also print the number of identified duplicates for both a the conservative strategy and a less conservative strategy.
 In this way, we can compare the impact of different duplication strategies.